DalasK/DalasK_DLL-Injector/README.md

 # ------------------------------------------------------------

-EN: Dll injector in the form of a console asking the user to enter a targeted process and the path of the dll to inject.

-# What is a dll injector ?
+# EN : What is a dll injector ?
 It is a program (or an action/attack) consisting in injecting and executing code (a dynamic link library [dll]) in the address space of a running process.
 This allows to modify the behavior of this program, to increase authority rights on it or to add external features.
 Moreover, this type of injector can be used to cheat in a video game (by loading an external dll in order to obtain advantages/privileges) but also to harm a computer system by injecting malicious code into a process essential to Windows.

 # How does it work ?